Eligibility for doing a TURA EMS:

 - The company's EMS has been in place for at least one full EMS cycle (i.e., plan, do, check, act) and has undergone at least one independent audit in that time

-If a company's EMS was developed in conformance with the standards of ISO 14001, the US EPA's Performance Track program, or other EMS standards adopted by a trade association or other standard-setting organization, it is considered suitable for this option as long as it meets the following basic requirements.
+If a company's EMS was developed in conformance with the standards of ISO 14001, Responsible Care, or other EMS standards adopted by a trade association or other standard-setting organization, it is considered suitable for this option as long as it meets the following basic requirements.

 Basic Requirements of a TURA EMS